DK00670/MEMS/backend/authentication/README.md

-add database details e.g. postgresql db to .env (to be kept private)
+add database details e.g. postgresql db to .env (to be kept private with .gitignore file)

 local:
 can be run with uvicorn main:app --reload